alexander-scott/Alexander-Scott.github.io/portfolio/READMEETB.md

 #### Component Fields

-gameObject:- The gameobject that will modified.
+GameObject:- The gameobject that will modified.

-gameObjectName:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find()) and modified
+GameObject Name:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find()) and modified

-modifyType:- This is the type of modification you want to happen to the gameobject.
-Options are destroy, disable and enable.
+Modify Type:- This is the type of modification you want to happen to the gameobject.
+Options are destroy, disable, enable, disable component and enable component.

+Select Component:- This is the Unity component on the gameobject that you want to enable/disable.

 ![Modify GameObject Response](https://alex-scott.co.uk/img/portfolio/TrigBoxSS/ModifyGameObjectResponse.png)

 ### Player Pref Response

 This response allows you to save a value to a player pref.
 The supported data types are int, float and string.
+If you're dealing with ints or floats you can choose to increment or decrement the value by 1 by entering '++' or '--' in the value field.

 ``` csharp
 PlayerPrefs.SetString(setPlayerPrefKey, setPlayerPrefVal);